Antarctic Megadunes: Research at the Edge of the Earth

 Asked if he had to perform any rescues or care for frostbite, Rob replied, "One person had cracked fingers from working in the cold.
 The best way to treat it is using Super Glue.
 It prevents further cracking and creates a hard surface," tapping his fingertips on the table to demonstrate.
 Ted added, "The two most important things to have in Antarctica are Duct tape and Super Glue."
 People in the field sometimes put Duct tape right on their faces to prevent frostbite.
 Ted speaks from experience — he had a patch of frostbite on his cheek during the first season.

 Megadunes were first noticed in scattered areas by pilots flying over other parts of East Antarctica.
 They saw the striped appearance of the long, low dunes.
 Satellite imagery showed that megadunes areas were huge areas — one area alone is the size of California.
 All the megadunes areas together cover approximately 500,000 square kilometers (193,000 square miles) of Antarctica, an area larger than the state of Texas.

 Megadunes are slightly rounded at their crests and are so subtle that a person on the ground cannot see the pattern.
-Even in the aerial photograph below, the megadune area looks like light and dark stripes in the snow:
+Even in this aerial photograph, the megadune area looks like light and dark stripes in the snow.

 There have been many Antarctic expeditions, but few have crossed this particularly remote area.
 The megadune fields of Antarctica provide some of the coldest and windiest working conditions on Earth.
 The field site is near Russia's Vostok Station, where the world's coldest temperature was recorded: -89°C (-129°F) on July 21, 1983.

 Explore this web site to find out how the megadunes scientist got there, how they lived, and the research they performed.